How to scan whole Internet 3.7 billion IP addresses in few minutes?

 ZMap -p 80 -o results.csv 10.0.0.0/8 192.168.0.0/16

-As per cyber security services expert, normally when we use ZMap, it will deliver a list of distinct IP addresses that answered successfully (e.g. with a SYN ACK packet).
-Also it is recommended to use a blacklist file, with which you can exclude both reserved/unallocated IP space (e.g. multicast, RFC1918), as well as companies or military networks that should be excluded from your scans.
+According to cyber security services experts, normally when we use ZMap, it will deliver a list of distinct IP addresses that answered successfully (e.g. with a SYN ACK packet).
+It is also recommended to use a blacklist file, with which you can exclude both reserved/unallocated IP space (e.g. multicast, RFC1918), as well as companies or military networks that should be excluded from your scans.
 By default, ZMap will employ a simple blacklist file having reserved and unallocated addresses and this file can be found in /etc/ZMap/blacklist.conf.

 MASSCAN: Mass IP port scanner

 Masscan is one of the fastest Internet port scanners as it can scan the all the IP’s of the Internet in less than 6 minutes, while transmitting 10 million packets per second mentions ethical hacking training professor.
 It produces output similar to Nmap and employs asynchronous transmission.
 The only big difference is that Masscan is faster than these other scanners.
 Also, it’s more flexible, allowing arbitrary address ranges and port ranges.
 Masscan uses a its own custom TCP/IP stack which means anything other than simple port scans will cause inconsistency with the local TCP/IP stack.
 This means we should either use the -S option to use a separate IP address, or configure your operating system to firewall the ports that Masscan uses.

 While Linux is the primary platform on which Masscan works, the code runs well on many other operating systems like:

 • Windows w/ cygwin